Three business items before we get to the juicy details:

 Keto Flu is a B*%$@

 Anyone who has ever attempted or read about keto has heard or experienced the dreaded “keto flu.”
 And it hit me pretty hard.
 You see, I’m what you would call a carb-a-holic, bread-fiend.
 If someone told me I could eat nothing else but sugar and various types of bread for my entire life, I would rejoice.

-My digestion also took awhile to assimilate, but after about a week it was more regular and awesome than it was previously.
-I made sure to get enough fiber by either eating a lot of avocado (tons of fat and fiber) or taking an acacia fiber supplement.
+My digestion also took a while to assimilate, but after about a week it was more regular and awesome than it was previously.
+I made sure to get enough fiber by either eating a lot of avocados (tons of fat and fiber) or taking an acacia fiber supplement.

 When I decided to go super strict keto, I experienced insomnia, where I’d wake up at 2-3 a.m. unable to go back to sleep.
-Waking up at those hours with the feeling of being SUPER pumped can be a symptom of your blood sugar being too low.
-Weird thing was that even though I’d have issues sleeping, I’d still have plenty of energy throughout the day.
+Waking up at those hours with the feeling of being SUPER pumped can be a symptom that your blood sugar is too low.
+Oddly enough, even though I’d have issues sleeping I’d still have plenty of energy throughout the day.

 Freaking MCT Oil

-So I did some googling and found out that some people (not all) can experience an allergic reaction to MCT.
+So I did some googling and found out that some people (not all) can experience odd reactions to MCT.
 I also learned that it’s recommended to start out with about 1/2 a teaspoon and work your way up (which I totes didn’t).

-I stopped using it and watched my skin improve, my weight begin to go down immediately, and my energy return.
+I stopped using it and watched my skin improve, my weight began to go down immediately, and my energy returned.

 The Awesome Transition

 So within a few days of staying strong and being buff, I was in ketosis (evidenced by my pee pee strips).
 And after dying from carb-withdrawal, I arose like the mighty phoenix from the ashes.